slint-ui/slint/api/sixtyfps-cpp/README.md

 The complete C++ documentation can be viewed online at https://www.sixtyfps.io/docs/cpp/.

-## Building
+## Building from sources

+### Install Dependencies

+ - CMake 3.16 or later
+ - Rust and cargo (for example via https://rustup.rs)
+ - Qt (Optional, for the desktop style)

+### Build

+ 1. `mkdir cppbuild && cd cppbuild`
+ 2. `cmake ..`
+ 3. `cmake --build .`

+## Usage via CMake

 The C++ API comes as a CMake package with a library and header files.
-The build process consists of the following steps:

- 1. Install Rust and Cargo (recommended via https://rustup.rs).
- 2. Build the CMake package: `cargo xtask cmake`.
-If you'd like to install SixtyFPS.cpp into a specific directory, then you can pass the `prefix` and `install` parameters: `cargo xtask cmake --prefix /path/where/to/install --install`
- 3. When running `CMake` make sure to point the `CMAKE_PREFIX_PATH` to the install directory.
-If you build SixtyFPS.cpp without `prefix`, then the `target/debug/` directory is your `CMAKE_PREFIX_PATH`.

-## Usage via CMake

 TODO

 ## Tutorial

+FIXME: update to the real todo

 Let's make a UI for a todo list application using the SixtyFPS UI description language.
 Hopefully this should be self explainatory.
 Check out the documentation of the language for help